Mark

 Festival Highlights

-Celebrate the launch of a socially-engaged art initiative uniting Punggol residents to contribute 10,000 volunteer hours for social causes in their neighbourhood.
+Celebrate the launch of a socially-engaged art initiative, in collaboration with Mit Jai Inn, uniting Punggol residents to contribute 10,000 volunteer hours for social causes in their neighbourhood.

 Walk with residents to discover firsthand the living memories of those who call Punggol home.